 \section{Related Work}

-\paragraph{Sparse Mixture of Experts} Sparse Mixture-of-Experts (SMoE) \citep{shazeer2017_outrageous, du2022_glam, fedus2022_switch} has emerged as a fundamental backbone for deep learning architectures due to its ability to enhance model capacity while maintaining computational efficiency.
-Unlike densely activated models, it achieves improved performance in various tasks without incurring excessive computational demands \citep{lepikhin2020_gshard, zhou2022_expert-choice}.
-By activating only a subset of the available experts for each input, SMoE models can scale up the number of parameters significantly without increasing the number of FLOPs per example.
-This sparsity enables the training of large-scale models that remain cost-effective during inference, making SMoE a favorable architecture for applications such as language modeling and machine translation.

-\paragraph{Routing in Sparse Mixture of Experts} The routing mechanism in SMoE architectures determines how tokens are assigned to experts.
-A common approach is Softmax-based routing, where a gating network followed by a softmax function computes a distribution over experts for each token \citep{shazeer2017_outrageous}.
-To ensure that the tokens are evenly distributed among experts, load balancing loss \citep{shazeer2017_outrageous, lepikhin2020_gshard, fedus2022_switch} or noise terms \citep{shazeer2017_outrageous} are commonly used.
-Although this improves the load distribution, it introduces additional hyperparameters and training complexity.
-An alternative approach is Sinkhorn-based routing, which optimizes token-to-expert assignment using the Sinkhorn algorithm \citep{clark2022_scaling-law,cai2024_survey}.
-For numerical stability, ST-MoE \citep{zoph2022_stmoe} introduces an additional $z$-loss, which penalizes excessively large logits in the gating network.
+\paragraph{Sparse Mixture of Experts} Sparse Mixture-of-Experts \citep{shazeer2017_outrageous, du2022_glam, fedus2022_switch} has become a core backbone in deep learning, increasing model capacity while preserving computational efficiency.
+Compared to densely activated models, SMoE can improve performance across tasks without excessive compute \citep{lepikhin2020_gshard, zhou2022_expert-choice}.
+By activating only a subset of experts per input, SMoE substantially increases parameter count without increasing FLOPs per example.
+This sparsity supports large-scale training that remain cost-effective at inference, making SMoE attractive for applications such as language modeling and machine translation. \paragraph{Routing in SMoE} In SMoE architectures, the router assigns tokens to experts.
+A common approach uses a gating network with a softmax to produce a distribution over experts for each token \citep{shazeer2017_outrageous}.
+To balance token load, load-balancing losses \citep{shazeer2017_outrageous, lepikhin2020_gshard, fedus2022_switch} or injected noise \citep{shazeer2017_outrageous} are often used.
+Despite improving utilization, they introduce extra hyperparameters and training complexity.
+Sinkhorn-based routing instead optimizes token--expert assignments via the Sinkhorn algorithm \citep{clark2022_scaling-law, cai2024_survey}.
+ST-MoE \citep{zoph2022_stmoe} adds a $z$-loss penalizing overly large gating logits for numerical stability.